 “Let’s say I buy a piece of software and hand it off to a different team to implement,” White says.
 “Lots of times, that team doesn’t know what was purchased and the reason it was purchased.
 They don’t have the sense of urgency the check-signer has.”

-Without that sense of urgency, the implementation takes longer than leadership expects, leading to frustration and a lack of unity across teams.
+Without that sense of urgency, the implementation takes longer than leadership expects, leading to frustration and a lack of team unity.
 When leadership and the implementation team can effectively track communication and progress, more responsible and active ownership takes place.

 3. Give Customers Real-Time Updates

-A lot of people don’t realize that their customers would be willing to move faster if only they knew how.
-Teams wait for their weekly status update in order for things to progress instead of giving customers real-time updates and things to do.
+Many people don’t realize that their customers would be willing to move faster if only they knew how.
+Teams wait for their weekly status update for things to progress instead of giving customers real-time updates and things to do.
 Implementing onboarding software with real-time tracking creates transparency and accountability.

 4. Leverage Video